A look back at 2023’s weather events

 CHICOPEE, Mass.
 (WWLP) — 2023 was a year of weather anomalies.
 The 22News Storm Team is Working for You with a recap of the year in weather.
 2023 was a crazy year in terms of weather.

 One of the milestones was July’s rainfall amounts.
-There was almost 10-inches of rain in July alone.
-Normally western Massachusetts sees an average of 3.36-inches.
-And September also saw massive amounts of rainfall with over 8-inches of rain.
+There were almost 10 inches of rain in July alone.
+Normally western Massachusetts sees an average of 3.36 inches.
+And September also saw massive amounts of rainfall with over 8 inches of rain.

 There were more storms to come with the rain this year.
 There were about 20 named storms, ranging from hurricanes to tropical storms.
 Only Idalia made landfall in the U.S. But, other storms had their effects.